video

 For example, I want you to have a think.

-I'm gonna show you with a fraction.
+I'm gonna show you with a fraction, a quarter are stars.

 Here are just a few, all illustrating the same ratio.

+Well done if you got this one right!
 Now another way to show a ratio use is using a double number line.

-What does this look like on a double number line?
-Well, we draw our two parallel lines, ensuring that we start from zero for both line.
+For example, using the same ratio, for every 1 star there are 3 hearts, what does this look like on a double number line?
+Well, we draw our 2 parallel lines ensuring that we start from zero for both line.

 I'm gonna identify my axes.